deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Source detection algorithm

 \subsubsection{Centering and local whitening of the observations}

 We consider a set of locations $\mathbb{P}$ where the statistics of the nuisance component should be computed.
-The cardinal of $\mathbb{P}$ depends solely on the patch shape and on the patch stride used to cover the whole field of view.
-By default, we consider square patches of $K$ pixels area.
+The cardinal of $\mathbb{P}$ depends solely on the patch shape and on the \textit{patch stride}\footnote{We define the patch stride as the distance (in pixels) between the centers of two adjacent patches, both in the $x$ and $y$ directions.} used to cover the whole field of view.
 For a given patch stride, we first define the number of (centered and whitened) patches averaged at each location $n'$ of the field of view: